FactorioCalc/FactorioCalc/docs/guide0.md

 ```

 The result of `~Box.finalize` is similar to `produce`.
 As we are only interested
 in the main results, we just extract the `factory` field.
-Finalize, like
+Finalize, unlike
-produce, can also round up if ``roundUp=True`` is used.
+produce, rounds up by default, to avoid this use ``roundUp=False``.

 ### Using union